#btconf Berlin, Germany 06 - 07 Nov 2025

 Adam Argyle

 Adam is a bright, passionate, punk engineer with an adoration for the web.
 He prefers using his skills for best in class UI/UX and empowering those around him.
-While currently a developer advocate at Google on Chrome, he’s worked at small app agencies, medium design agencies, startups, and consulting companies.
-At those companies his roles spanned product lead, front end architect, ui/ux engineer, ux designer, designer, design lead, and platform lead.
+He’s worked at small app agencies, medium design agencies, startups, and consulting companies.
+At those companies his roles spanned product lead, front end architect, UI/UX engineer, UX designer, designer, design lead, and platform lead.
 These roles lead to developing over 50+ web apps across nearly every imaginable stack and screen size.
 His perspective on web dev is extracted from these experiences.

 Jared Ficklin